kharizzakaye/Bill-Splitter/README.md

 # Bill-Splitter
-A simple bil splitter app built with AngularJS.
+A bill splitter app created with AngularJS.